 “This King of Kilburn is a sleek and stylish single-screen gem that attracts moviegoers from all over London” The Guardian

-Highlights include our Q&As with acclaimed writers and directors, such as Moira Buffini, Dominic Dromgoole, Stephen Frears, Mike Leigh and Ken Loach, and with renowned actors including Jim Broadbent, Bill Nighy, Kim Cattrall, Paul Chahidi, Julie Christie, Glenda Jackson, Simon Paisley Day and Rosamund Pike.
+Highlights include our Q&As with acclaimed writers and directors, such as Emma Thompson, Richard Eyre, Mike Leigh, Moira Buffini, Dominic Dromgoole, Stephen Frears and Ken Loach, and with renowned actors including Judi Dench, Jim Broadbent, Alan Rickman, Greg Wise, Imelda Staunton, Bill Nighy, Kim Cattrall, Paul Chahidi, Julie Christie, Glenda Jackson, Simon Paisley Day and Rosamund Pike.

-Recent partners have included: NT Live; Globe on Screen; BFI London Film Festival; Images of Black Women Film Festival; the UK Jewish Film Festival; DocHouse; Kilburn Film Festival.
+Recent partners have included: NT Live; Globe on Screen; BFI London Film Festival; Images of Black Women Film Festival; DocHouse; Kilburn Film Festival.

 For more details of our film programme, visit the cinema page.